ziolmar/chaintown/README.md

 AnyService.new(Chaintown::State.new, params1: 'value')
 ```

 The Chain module also provide DSL for defining steps.
-Every step is a method inside the class or a class which define method `call` and it's constructor receive state and params arguments.
-Inside every method you have access to state and params.
+Every step is a method inside the class Inside every method you have access to state and params.

 ```ruby
   step :step1